 In the event of a FOIA request that includes agency records obtained or created during the course of an inspection that, if disclosed, would reveal a licensee’s trade secrets or confidential commercial or financial information, the NRC is obligated to provide the submitter of that information with an opportunity to object prior to any such disclosure.
 See 10 CFR 9.28.
 This can include any information obtained from the licensee, as well as NRC-generated records that incorporate such information, including photographs or videos taken by NRC inspectors.

+It is important that staff be fully versed in the FOIA process to avoid inadvertently destroying records that are currently included in an active or recent FOIA search.

 Note: A copy of all records that are within the scope of the FOIA request must be provided.
 Any record to be withheld in part or in its entirety must be bracketed with the appropriate FOIA exemption noted.

 04.04 Record Retention and Disposition

 All federal agencies must make and preserve records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures, and essential transactions of the agency.
 Inspectors and SRAs are to retain the essential information necessary to document the formulation of inspection and licensing conclusions and inspection-related agency decisions and actions (ex., documents, records, and correspondences including email that provide the basis for an inspection finding, significance determination, or licensing action).
-If the information would be needed to explain or support the actions o decisions of the NRC, the documents should be preserved in the official file.
-Working file records can be destroyed after they are incorporated into a final product such as an issued inspection report provided that they are not needed to fully document the agency’s actions or decisions.
+If the information would be needed to explain or support the actions or decisions of the NRC, the documents should be preserved in the official file.
+Working file records can be destroyed after they are incorporated into a final product, such as an issued inspection report, provided that they are not needed to fully document the agency’s actions or decisions.
 Supplemental inspection documentation related to inspection findings or violations would not normally be maintained after the issuance of the final inspection report or beyond the time period afforded for any licensee appeals.

 Supplemental inspection documentation should normally only be referenced in the inspection report when it can be readily retrieved from the licensee document control system or files.

 Documents in the list below are required to be declared as records and placed in ADAMS.
-DocumentsSGI (typically stored in the SGI local area network electronic safe (SLES)), pre-decisional enforcement documents, and allegations filesare not placed in ADAMS.
+Documents such as the following—SGI (typically stored in the SGI local area network electronic safe (SLES)), pre-decisional enforcement documents, and allegations files—are not placed in ADAMS.

 Written correspondence (including emails and faxes) from the licensee, vendor, or applicant that formally responds to a regulatory decision (that is, findings, significance determination, or licensing action).